drone/docs/content/install/server/lets_encrypt.md

   weight = 7
 +++

-Drone support automated ssl configuration and updates using let's encrypt.
+Drone supports automated ssl configuration and updates using let's encrypt.
 You can enable let's encrypt by making the following modifications to your server configuration:

 ```diff
 services: